-The road to decentralising stake is a long one.
+The road to decentralizing stake is a long one.
 At Obol we have divided our vision into two key versions of distributed validators.

 V1 - Trusted Distributed Validators

-The first version of distibuted validators will have dispute resolution out of band.
+The first version of distributed validators will have dispute resolution out of band.
 Meaning you need to know and communicate with your counterparty operators if there is an issue with your shared cluster.